Eye-gaze Guided Multi-modal Alignment for Medical Representation Learning: Experiments

 Numerous studies~\cite{Khosravan2016, Wang2022, Ma2023, ma2023rectify} have demonstrated that training models using eye-gaze data can achieve comparable performance to models trained with fine-grained manual annotations.
 Meanwhile, the cost of collecting fine-grained manual annotations is significantly higher than that of collecting eye-gaze data.
 Therefore, incorporating eye-gaze into pre-training tasks is a feasible approach to enhancing model performance.
 To further validate the efficiency of our model using eye-gaze data, we conduct ablation experiments on the proportion of it in the training set.
 Our training dataset, MIMIC-EYE, consists of a total of 3695 samples.
-We perform five experiments using 1\%, 5\%, 10\%, 30\%, and 50\% of the eye-gaze data, resulting in 37, 185, 370, 1108, and 1848 samples with prior information from radiologists, respectively.
+We perform ablation experiments using 1\%, 5\%, 10\%, and 50\% of the eye-gaze data, resulting in 37, 185, 370, and 1848 samples with prior information from radiologists, respectively.
+We repeat each experiment three times to eliminate the bias caused by random sampling, and report the average results.
 As shown in the lower part of Tab.~\ref{table3}, the model's performance on the CheXpert 5x200 dataset improved when trained with 1\% of eye-gaze data.
 However, due to the limited data volume, the model's performance on other datasets is inferior to the baseline.
 When increasing the eye-gaze data to 5\%, the model shows significant improvements on all three datasets.
 With the continuous increase in eye-gaze data, the performance of the model also improves.
-Therefore, even with a small amount of eye-gaze data, our framework can effectively guide the model's multi-modal processing capability, ensuring performance enhancement.
-This further illustrates the reliability and applicability of our model.
+Therefore, even with a small amount of eye-gaze data (185 samples), our framework can effectively guide the model's multi-modal processing capability, ensuring performance enhancement.
+This further illustrates the applicability of our model and its low training cost characteristics.